The Proto Elephant in the Cloud

 • In other words, this is not a potential business model for those who run the servers, but for their users.

 • Such a feature would allow, for example, news services or literary journals to charge subscriptions for their content, so they don't have to rely on ads or selling user data to support their work.
-(This is the feature that has me so excited about Post, though in that case it would still be subject to the profit motive, shareholder demands, and billionaire takeover.)

 • This feature would also allow Mastodon to become a Patreon-like resource for content creators.